Annealing behaviour of charge collection of neutron irradiated diodes from 8-inch p-type silicon wafers: Introduction

 \section{Introduction}

 The High-Luminosity Large Hadron Collider (HL-LHC) upgrade aims at enhancing the performance of the LHC, the most powerful particle accelerator in the world, to boost the potential for scientific discoveries starting from 2030.
 The project includes increasing the luminosity (and thus the collision rate) by a factor of five beyond the original LHC design specifications.
-The goal for the integrated luminosity is to increase it by a factor of ten.
+The integrated luminosity will be increased by a factor of ten.
 This poses significant challenges in terms of radiation tolerance and event pileup for the detectors~\cite{Apollinari:2284929, HGCAL-TDR}.

 As part of the HL-LHC upgrade within the CMS Experiment~\cite{CMS_det_paper}, the current Calorimeter Endcap (CE) will be replaced, using the novel High Granularity Calorimeter (HGCAL) concept.
-It will consist of 47 sampling layers interleaved with absorber plates and will include nearly six million readout channels.
+It will consist of 47 sampling layers interleaved with Cu, CuW, Pb and stainless steel absorber plates and will include nearly six million readout channels.

 Silicon sensors were selected as active material for the majority of the CE upgrade due to their compactness, rapid signal formation, and adequate radiation hardness.
 At the HL-LHC, these silicon sensors will be subjected to hadron fluences ranging from approximately $\rm2.0\cdot10^{14}$ 1-MeV neutron-equivalents per square centimeter $\rm (n_{eq}/cm^{2})$ to $\rm1.0\cdot10^{16} n_{eq}/cm^{2}$ after an integrated luminosity of 3000 $\rm fb^{-1}$.
 Around 620 $\rm m^2$ of silicon sensors will cover the entire electromagnetic (CE-E) section and the high-radiation region of the hadronic (CE-H) section of the calorimeter.
-The silicon sensors are fabricated on 8-inch wafers and diced to form hexagonal shape for efficient use of the wafer area and tiling~\cite{CMSHGCAL:2022mtx, HGCAL-TDR}.
+The silicon sensors are fabricated on 8-inch wafers and diced to form a hexagonal shape for efficient use of the wafer area and tiling~\cite{CMSHGCAL:2022mtx, HGCAL-TDR}.